HeshamElAbd/SongWriter/README.md

 $ python Generate_Text.py --model=../Models/inference_model.hf5 --output=../Samples/Sample14.txt --len=1000 --temp=0.6 --cond_string="I love you"
 ##### Example of the Generated Songs:

-Come on baby \n
+Come on baby
-When I only have your touch \n
+When I only have your touch
-I said you're listening to me \n
+I said you're listening to me

 I was lost with you
 I won't let you be